This is a tutorial for how to design and make easy Cricut pop up cards for all occasions.

 Glue – The main thing here is to pick a glue that doesn’t warp your paper.
 Here are some of my favorites:

 Templates – These free pop-up card templates for Cricut cutting machines along with many other pop-up card SVG and printable templates are available for free in my resource library.

-How to Design Pop Up Cards in Cricut Design Space
+How to make pop up cards with Cricut Design Space

-My recommendation for the easiest designs is to pick a non-cursive font that has thick lines and to type in all caps.
+My recommendation for the easiest designs is to pick a non-cursive san serif font that has thick lines and to type in all caps.
 This is a great starting font just to practice the concept.
 Cricut Design Space actually has quite a few of these fonts are that both interesting but not so complex that it doesn’t work for pop-up text.